acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 &ldquo;I was emptying the dishwasher, holding both small clean bowls in one hand.
 One of them slipped, and I watched, aghast, as it started to fall in slow motion toward the hard kitchen floor.
 &ldquo;In a valiant but vain attempt to miraculously catch the bowl, I dropped the second one as well.
 &ldquo;Now both were gone.
 &ldquo;Often, the best thing to do with a lost cause is to let it go.
-Because pursuing it gets in the way of the causes you haven&rdquo;™t lost yet.&rdquo; &mdash; <a href="https://seths.blog/2019/04/the-second-bowl/" rel="noopener noreferrer" target="_blank">Seth Godin</a>
+Because pursuing it gets in the way of the causes you haven&rdquo;t lost yet.&rdquo; &mdash; <a href="https://seths.blog/2019/04/the-second-bowl/" rel="noopener noreferrer" target="_blank">Seth Godin</a>
 2019-04-12 07:32:45
 2019-04-12 11:32:45